mono/website/archived/accessibility_team_meetings_2008_jun_04.md

     <calvin>  ok, done
     <calvin>  Calen, go
     <Calen>   i have finished 34% winforms sample applications, and have imported them into mono test suite.
-    <Calen>   i also changed the status of "http://www.mono-project.com/Accessibility:_Test_Plan_WinForms_Controls" and to notify each control link to which sample app
+    <Calen>   i also changed the status of "Accessibility:_Test_Plan_WinForms_Controls" and to notify each control link to which sample app
     <Calen>   beacuse something app include more controls.
     <Calen>   so in next iteration, i will continue to write winforms applications
     <Calen>   done